noehoro/SDDProject/README.md

 Features to be added:
 1. show how much time running machine has left
 2. when create machine, manager needs to set the time the machine takes
+3. transfer QR code using svg instead of png